UNICEF-Ventures/Community/README.md

 In the following, we will introduce the Pledge Community Platform structure along with brief explanations on how to use the different platform sections

 ## Platform Structure
-The platform consists of 2 main sections **Code** and **Discussions**.
+The platform consists of 2 main sections: **Code** and **Discussions**.
 Read the introduction below and make yourself familiar with each section

 ### <> Code
 This section will provide you with general information about the platform as well as the Pledge Community.
 It includes: